ELSady/Clustering-Airflight-Customer-Segmentation-and-Analysis/README.md

 * Aside from missing values aswell, there are abnormal value, in which certain values contains unnecessary symbol, also in work city / province features.
 We will consider this as also a missing values.

 ### Data Cleaning
+* The step begins by first, cleaning the missing values.
+For categorical features, we can simply use siple imputer with `most-frequent` as the method.
+This will allow the missing values to e replaced by a values in which are most frequently occuring in that specific features.
+* Whilst for numerical ones, we can use also simple imputer however `median` willbe the method we used to replaced missing values.
+* Lastly for abnormal values, we are limited to only dropping the entire row.
+* Cross checking missing values.

+* Dataset has been cleaned.

+### Descriptive Statistics

+* At a glance, we can see that, on average Customer's Fare Revenue on 1st Year and 2nd Year (SUM_YR1 & SUM_YR_2) are similar around 5300 to 5500.
+* Total Fare Revenue
+* Customer's average interval from last flight to newly booked one are around 176 days.
+* Average customer Total flight (by KM) is around 17128 km.

+### Numerical Distribution

+* Quick look at the plot, majority of features are rightly skewed, while only 2 that are in what we called 'normal' sitribtuion.
+Notably Average Discount and Age of customers.

+### Pre Processing Data
+* Preparing data for unsupervised clustering model.
+With the help of pycaret built-in processing algorithm, we can simplifie the process.
+Here the parameters:

+### Creating K Mean CLuster Model
 *